The best smart doorbell cameras

 What is aspect ratio on a doorbell camera and why is it important?

 Aspect ratio is arguably more important than video resolution when it comes to video doorbells.
-This spec tells you what shape of video you will get; whether it will be top-to-bottom or side-to-side, so whether you’ll see your doorstep and the whole of the visitor, or just a head-and-shoulders shot.
+This spec tells you what shape of video you will get; whether it’s top-to-bottom or side-to-side, so, whether you’ll see your doorstep and the whole of the visitor, or just a head-and-shoulders shot.
 Common aspect ratios include 4:3, 3:4, 16:9, and 1:1.

 Aspect ratios are always written with the horizontal number first.
 If the first number is smaller than the second number, then the image will be taller than it is wide, or “portrait orientation.”
 If the first number is larger than the second (as in 16:9), then the image will be wider than it is tall, or “landscape orientation.”
 If both numbers are the same, as in 1:1, it will be a square view.